A

 $1.8B

-Kim Kardashian makes in 36 hours what took Alana Thompson her entire career to accumulate.
+Kim Kardashian makes in 3 days what took Alana Thompson her entire career to build, yet both proved that fame is just the starting capital for actual wealth.

 Alana Thompson's Revenue